Samantha Bee: Influences

 Bee has credited Jon Stewart as one of her major influences, and in several interviews she has said that her other comedic influences include Steve Martin, David Letterman, Mary Tyler Moore, Lucille Ball, Carol Burnett, Betty White, and Joan Rivers.

 Personal life

 In 2001, Bee married actor and writer Jason Jones, whom she first met in 1996.
 They reside in Manhattan, New York.
 In January 2006, she gave birth to her first child, a daughter named Piper, then returned to The Daily Show in March 2006.
-On January 24, 2008, Bee announced a second pregnancy on air during a bit about the media's coverage of the 2008 presidential campaign.
-In 2008, their second child, a son named Fletcher, was born.
+On January 24, 2008, Bee announced a second pregnancy on air during a bit about the media's coverage of the 2008 presidential campaign, and gave birth to their second child, a son named Fletcher, later that year.
 Their third child, a daughter named Ripley, was born in late 2010.
 During her third pregnancy, Bee joked she and Jones were "just procreating like we're farmers."

 Bee holds dual Canadian-American citizenship after being naturalized in 2014.